DidrikF/automated-trading-system/README.md

 5. Build a backtester to measure the historical performance of the automated trading system.

 ## Project structure
-- backtester -> Includes source code for the backtester and trading strategeis.
+- /backtester -> Includes source code for the backtester and trading strategeis.
-- dataset_development -> Includes source code involved in the development of the projects dataset.
+- /dataset_development -> Includes source code involved in the development of the projects dataset.
 Most notably are the genereate_features.py and finalize_dataset.py files, which does most of the heavy lifting.
--   datasets
+-   /datasets
-- ml_strategy_models -> Includes the pickled random forest model objects used to make prediction in the ML-dirven ATS
+- /ml_strategy_models -> Includes the pickled random forest model objects used to make prediction in the ML-dirven ATS
-- models -> Includes regression and classification models developed for the project
+- /models -> Includes regression and classification models developed for the project
-- tests
+- model training and testing files are located in the projects root folder

 ## Usage
 Running backtest using ML-driven automated trading system: